Cohomological Finiteness Conditions in Bredon Cohomology: Bredon cohomology with respect to virtually cyclic subgroups

 is a finitely generated $WK$-module.
+To see it, observe that there are finitely many $H$-conjugacy classes of finite subgroups of $H$ (see for example \cite[2.4]{martineznucinkis}) and this yields finitely many possible choices of the double class $N_G(K)xK$.
 An argument analogous to \cite[Proposition 6.3]{nucinkis99} reduces to showing that each $\Z(WK/WK_x)$ is of type $\FP_\infty$.
 But this follows from the fact that $WK_x$ is virtually cyclic so it is a group of type $\FP_\infty.$ \end{proof}

 \begin{cor} Let $M(\blah)$ be a a Bredon-module of type $\UUFP_n$.
-Then, for each virtually cyclic subgroup $K$, the WK-module $M(G/K)$ is of type $\FP_n.$ \end{cor}
+Then, for each finite subgroup $K$, the WK-module $M(G/K)$ is of type $\FP_n.$ \end{cor}

 \begin{proof} This is a straight forward dimension shift applying \cite[Proposition 1.4]{Bieribook}. \end{proof}